passiv/snaptrade-sdks/docs/display-the-connection-portal-in-an-iframe.md

+# Display the SnapTrade Connection Portal in an iframe

 In order to make it easier and faster to use the SnapTrade Connection Portal, we added support for loading the Connection Portal in an `iframe`.
 This allows apps to make the connection experience more coherent so that users don't need to leave their app until the OAuth linking step.

 After generating a redirect link (<https://docs.snaptrade.com/reference/authentication_loginsnaptradeuser>), use the following template to load the portal in an `iframe` inside your app: